SekthDroid/100-days-of-code/log.md

 **Today's Progress**: Implemented some new api endpoints in one of my Android Apps.

 **Thoughts:** With this implementation, Im finishing my sprint of features, so a new release will be out soon!.

+### Day 7: January 10, 2017

+**Today's Progress**: Refactored some Tests code to improve testing against databases.

+**Thoughts:** Im in love with Testing, and in my app is an important feature to testing the database layer, because its like a CRUD application.